Skip to main content

 Invoke the Agent Directly

-For debugging and testing, you can send direct messages to an agent using the PubSub+ event broker.
+For debugging and testing, you can send direct messages to an agent by directly selecting the agent in the web UI agent dropdown or by using the PubSub+ event broker.
 This requires specifying the appropriate topic, user properties, and payload.

 Tools for Sending Messages